GitbookIO/gitbook/docs/setup.md

 $ gitbook fetch beta
 ```

+Use `gitbook ls-remote` to list remote versions available for install.

 ##### Debugging

 You can use the options `--log=debug` and `--debug` to get better error messages (with stack trace).
 For example: